Bombardier ALP-46

-The Bombardier ALP-46 is an electric locomotive built in Germany by Bombardier between 2001 and 2002 for use in the United States.
+The Bombardier ALP-46 is an electric locomotive built in Germany by Bombardier between 2001 and 2002 (and 2009–2011 for the ALP-46A) for use in the United States.
 It is derived from the German Class 101.
 New Jersey Transit (NJT) is the only railroad to operate this locomotive model, which is used across the electrified NJT system, specifically on the Northeast Corridor, North Jersey Coast, Morris & Essex, and Montclair-Boonton lines.
 These locomotives replaced the ALP-44 locomotives, which were all retired by 2012.

 Orders and delivery

 NJT ordered 29 locomotives: the first 24 ALP-46 locomotives in December 1999 and an additional five locomotives in September 2001.

 They were built by Bombardier (formerly ADtranz) at their Kassel, Germany plant.
 The first two locomotives were built as preseries locomotives for testing—4600 was tested on the TTCI test plant in Pueblo, Colorado, 4601 was sent to Kearny for testing on the NJT network.
 All locomotives were transported via road to the port of Bremen and shipped on Roro-ships of Wallenius Wilhelmsen Logistics to Port Newark-Elizabeth Marine Terminal, New Jersey.

 In February 2008, NJT ordered twenty-seven 125 mph top speed ALP-46A locomotives from Bombardier, which were to haul Bombardier MultiLevel Coaches.
 The estimated value of the order was €155 million (approximately $230 million).
 In June 2009, NJT took up an option for a further nine locomotives, and spare parts, at a cost of $72 million.

 On November 12, 2009, Bombardier ceremonially handed over the first two completed ALP-46As to New Jersey Transit over at their Kassel plant in Germany.

 They arrived on NJT property on December 13.
 Locomotive 4629 was shipped by rail to a testing facility in Pueblo, Colorado, while 4630 was placed on the rails at the Meadows Maintenance Complex in Kearny for testing on property and maintenance training.

-As of April 5, 2011, all locomotives have been delivered.
-As of May 7, 2011, all locomotives have entered regular revenue service.
+All locomotives were delivered by April 5, 2011, and by May 7, 2011, all locomotives have entered regular revenue service.

 In October 2019, as part of New Jersey Transit's 40th Anniversary, locomotive No. 4636 was wrapped into a Pennsylvania Railroad scheme.

-Potential North American clients

-Commuter rail operator GO Transit is considering the use of the ALP-46 for some or all of the operator's current lines.
-GO Transit has performed a study on electrification of their current diesel operations.
-However they have shown interest in other locomotives after further consideration.
+In September 2023, locomotive 4640 was wrapped in a heritage disco stripe scheme, in preparation for the 40th Anniversary of NJ Transit Rail Operations.
+While back in 2022, locomotive 4609 was wrapped in a ride with pride scheme to celebrate the LGBTQIA+ community and its allies.